Topological Quantization of Complex Velocity in Stochastic Spacetimes: Conclusion

-We have demonstrated that the deterministic and stochastic velocities of quantum mechanics, $\pi_{\mu}$ and $u_{\mu}$, are not independent entities but components of a single complex velocity field $\eta_{\mu}$.
-This unification is a direct consequence of averaging over a stochastic gravitational background, where the quantum potential emerges naturally from metric fluctuations.
+We have established a rigorous geometric framework unifying the deterministic and stochastic aspects of quantum mechanics through a complex velocity $\eta_{\mu} = \pi_{\mu} - i u_{\mu}$ emerging from a stochastic gravitational background.
+The main results are:

-The most striking result is the collapse of the coupled hydrodynamic equations into the compact complex geodesic form $\eta^{\nu}\nabla_{\nu}\eta_{\mu} = \nabla_{\mu}(\frac{1}{2}\eta^{\nu}\eta_{\nu})$.
-This elegance suggests that the ``quantumness'' of a particle is a manifestation of its motion along complex geodesics in a non-trivial fiber bundle $E = \pi_{2}^{*}(T^{*}M)$.
-Furthermore, the identification of $u_{\mu}$ with the Fisher metric $H_{\mu\nu}$ establishes a robust link between spacetime stochasticity and the distinguishability of quantum states, mapping gravitational variance directly to von Neumann entropy.
+\begin{enumerate} \item \textbf{Double bundle geometry:} $\eta_{\mu}$ is a section of the pullback bundle $E = \pi_2^*(T^*M)$ over $\mathcal{C}\times M$, encoding both functional field dependence and local spacetime structure.
+The functionals $\mathcal{S}[\Phi]$ and $\mathcal{P}[\Phi]$ are explicitly derived from the cumulant expansion of gravitational fluctuations \cite{kubo_1962,van_kampen_1974,van_kampen_2007}.

-Beyond the theoretical framework, the holonomy quantization condition $\frac{m}{\hbar}\oint_{\gamma}\eta_{\mu}dx^{\mu}=2\pi n$ provides a clear experimental target.
-Even in cosmologically trivial topologies, the presence of black holes or Planck-scale defects introduces non-contractible loops that should manifest as topological phases.
-We propose that precision atom interferometry could detect these phases as a signature of the stochastic nature of spacetime, offering a potential window into quantum gravity effects at energy scales currently inaccessible to accelerators. \footnote{While direct detection of Planck-scale stochasticity remains beyond the $\sim 10^{16}$ GeV reach of foreseeable colliders, the accumulated phase shift $\Delta\phi_{top}$ in long-baseline atom interferometers like MAGIS-100 offers a high-precision alternative to probe the quantum-classical transition through phase coherence \cite{Abe2021}.}
+\item \textbf{Flat $U(1)$ connection and complex geodesic equation:} $\eta_{\mu}$ defines a flat connection $D_{\mu} = \nabla_{\mu} - i\frac{m}{\hbar}\eta_{\mu}$ whose curvature vanishes identically.
+The flatness is the geometric origin of the unified complex geodesic equation $\mathcal{L}_{\eta}\eta = d(|\eta|^2)$, which collapses the coupled Hamilton-Jacobi and potential flow dynamics into a single geometric statement \cite{Escobar-Aguilar:2023ekv}.